Pantheon-Labs/Software-Engineer-I/README.md

-# Mocha Testing
+# Actor Search

-This project is to explore testing with Mocha and Chai.
+Application to search for actors.

 ## Set up